thetillhoff/eac/README.md

 ## How can I add app _xyz_ to `eac`?

+You can always open an GitHub issue with a request.

-The apps are defined in [`/pkg/eac/internal/apps/<appname>.go`](./pkg/eac/internal/apps/).
-Open a Pull-Request where you add your app there.
+Apart from that, the apps are defined in [`/pkg/eac/internal/apps/<appname>.go`](./pkg/eac/internal/apps/).

+Feel free to open a Pull-Request where you added your app.
 Don't forget to mention it in the section for the next version in the [`CHANGELOG.md`](./CHANGELOG.md).

 For further information, please read [`DEVELOPMENT.md`](./DEVELOPMENT.md).